dyang12/Word-Chainer/README.md

 word_chainer
 ============

+word chain- a list of words in which each successive word has changed only a single letter from the previous word.

 Word Chainer Program
-Creates a word chain from the start word to the end word.
-Program starts by creating a word chain tree.
-The tree finds adjacent words to the current node and adds them as children to the node if they are not duplicate words.
-After the end word has been found, the program then iterates upward through the tree from the end word to the start word to find the word chain.
+Word Chainer starts by prompting a user for a starting word and an ending word.
+From the starting word, the program creates a tree branching out through each adjacent child until the ending word is found.
+All words that have been visited are held within an array so that no infinite loops are created within the tree.
+If a path is found, the program prints out the shortest path that is found to the word.